gfenoy/application-package-patterns/docs/index.md

 Application packages expose several patterns in terms of data access and result publishing.

-This repository contains CWL descriptions implementing these patterns to verification and validation activities
+This repository contains CWL descriptions implementing these patterns to support verification and validation activities